Environmental Product Declaration: Product category rules

 PCRs are specific rules and requirements that set out how the LCA of a product should be carried out and the results disclosed.
 They provide guidance that, in theory, enables fair comparison among products of the same category.

-Criteria contained in a PCR includes: a description of the product category, the goal of the LCA, functional units, system boundaries, cut-off criteria, allocation rules, environmental impact categories, information on the product's use phase, required units, LCA calculation procedures, requirements for data quality assessment, and other relevant information.
+Criteria contained in a PCR include: a description of the product category, the goal of the LCA, functional units, system boundaries, cut-off criteria, allocation rules, environmental impact categories, information on the product's use phase, required units, LCA calculation procedures, requirements for data quality assessment, and other relevant information.
 The goal of PCRs is to help develop EPDs for products that are comparable to others within a product category, such as construction products.
 ISO 14025 establishes the procedure for developing PCRs and the required content of a PCR, as well as requirements for comparability.

 Sub-PCRs, or complementary-PCRs, add additional rules and guidelines for specific product sub-categories and are intended to be used in conjunction with a core PCR.
 For example, a manufacturer producing an EPD for a concrete product may use EN 15804+A2, which provides core rules for construction products, plus EN 16757, which provides additional rules for concrete and concrete elements.

 Challenges

 LCA studies can vary in terms of assumptions and methodological choices made during the LCA and consequently, the results for products that fulfil the same function may not be consistent with one another.

 Some nations have a high number of EPDs for construction products, while others have a limited quantity.
 In regions with fewer EPDs, the existence of multiple operator programs is noted as a factor that can hinder the comparability of results.

 A key issue with EPDs is that they inherit the inconsistencies and problems of the LCA data they rely on.
-A recent study highlights this by identifying 27 significant challenges in LCA, categorized into seven groups including Data Paucity, Resource-intensive, and Data Integrity.
+A recent study highlights this by identifying 27 significant challenges in LCA, categorized into seven groups, including Data Paucity, Resource-intensive, and Data Integrity.
 The most prominent issues are problems with data availability and quality, a lack of transparency in existing databases, the absence of country-specific inventory data, and a general lack of understanding regarding data uncertainty and awareness of LCA itself.